bovem/bovem.github.io/content/posts/kubernetes/network-functions/index.md

 - Improved scalability and efficient usage of resources.
 - Ability to use a mix of private, public, and hybrid cloud as containers could be deployed and migrated easily on any cloud environment.
-- Edge devices could be included in the network to improve its reach and latency to the end users.
+- Edge devices could also be included in the network to improve its reach and latency to the end users.

 Although <a href="/posts/kubernetes/container-network-interfaces/" target="_blank">CNIs</a> could be used to create and configure network interfaces between containers, for telco's use case a network function container could require network interfaces that could interact with the specialized hardware directly.
-In such cases, an <a href="/posts/kubernetes/kubernetes-operators/" target="_blank">operator</a> could be defined with custom resources that could procure the hardware directly to the workloads (containers) as network interfaces.
+In such cases, an <a href="/posts/kubernetes/kubernetes-operators/" target="_blank">operator</a> could be defined with custom resources that could procure the hardware directly to the workloads (containers) as a network interface.
 CNFs themselves could also be packaged as Kubernetes operators.

 ## Example of a CNF: Nokia Cloud Mobility Manager
 Nokia's Cloud Mobility Manager is a control plane network function for packet networks following the 3GPP (3rd Generation Partnership Project) standard.

-It is designed to be deployed in a cloud-native environment as VNF (in OpenStack KVM or VMware vCloud environments) or as CNF (in Kubernetes using Red Hat OpenShift or standalone containers using Docker).
+It is designed to be deployed in a cloud-native environment as VNF (in OpenStack KVM or VMware vCloud environments) or as CNF (in OpenShift).
 It provides the following benefits

 - Performance and scalability depending on the workloads
 - Reliability and resiliency with fault monitoring, recovery, and overload control protection
 - Multi-generation access (2G/3G/4G/5G)

 # Transition from VNFs to CNFs
-The journey from VNFs to CNFs is not easy due to the following challenges:
+The journey from VNFs to CNFs for telcos is not easy due to the following challenges:
 * Virtualization of a workload is relatively easier compared to its containerization.
 * A container isolates the process running inside it using <a href="/posts/kubernetes/container-architecture/#namespaces" target="_blank">namespaces</a>.
 Some of the network function's workloads might not run as expected inside an isolated namespace.
 * Containers share the kernel with their host and traditionally the deployment of network functions requires kernel hacks.
 * The architecture of telco networks is complex.
-Migrating it to a container-based environment would not be easy.
+Migrating it to a container-based architecture would not be easy.

 In addition to this telcos work in a highly regulated environment where they are expected to have:
 * Service Level Agreements (SLAs) for the availability of the network.
 Usually, this is 99.999% (~5.26 minutes in a year).